The I visa is a non-immigrant visa for representatives of foreign media coming to the United States solely for journalistic purposes.

 I visa holders are often authorized for the duration of status without any need to apply for an extension as long as the media representative continues working for the same employer in the same information medium.

 If you wish to stay beyond a specified end date, you should file Form I-539 in accordance with the form’s filing instructions.

-If the spouse and children of an I visa holder only intend to visit the United States for vacation and do not intend to stay in the United States, they can travel with a B-2 visa or without a visa if they qualify under the U.S. Visa Waiver Program.
+If the spouse and children of an I visa holder only intend to visit the United States for vacation, and do not intend to stay in the United States, they can travel to the country with either a B-2 visa under the Visa Waiver Program.